 Mesic Modifier In the absence of disturbance, this class will begin transitioning to a mid development stage after 20 years.
 The probability of succession per time step is 0.8.
 The transition may be to either MDC or MDO, although the transition to MDC is twice as likely as transition to MDO.
 At 40 years, all stands will have succeeded to either MDC or MDO.

 Xeric Modifier Transition to the MD conditions may be substantially delayed.
 Thus, in the absence of disturbance, this class will begin transitioning to MDO after 40 years and may be delayed in the ED stage for as long as 80 years.
-A stand in this condition has a probability of 0.4 that it will succeed.
+During this period, the probability of succession per time step is 0.4.

 Ultramafic Modifier Transition to the MD condition may be substantially delayed.
 Thus, in the absence of disturbance, this class will begin transitioning to MDO after 80 years and may be delayed in the ED stage for as long as 150 years.
-A stand in this condition has a probability of 0.2 that it will succeed.
+During this period, the probability of succession per time step is 0.2.

-Wildfire Transition High mortality wildfire (100% of fires) recycles the patch through the Early Development stage.
+Wildfire Transition High mortality wildfire (100% of fires in this stage) recycles the patch through the Early Development stage.
 Low mortality wildfire is not modeled for this stage.

 Mid Development - Open (MDO)